PhiladelphiaGameLab/Lux/README.md

 # lux Software Development Toolkit
 ## Intro

-Lux is focused on creating an accessible environment for start-ups and front-end developers; allowing them to be more self-reliant and more focused on developing their technology at their speed.
+Lux is focused on creating a more friendly market for start-ups and front-end developers to work in which allows them to be more self-reliant and more focused on developing their technology at their speed.
 Lux is not just a back-end as a service, but a full suite of products that are integrated into a single package that allows for creation of products, services, and business tools with a strong online presence.
 Lux is built to be built to grow, every aspect of lux can be easily tied together, while still being treated as a separate entity.
-This ability to grow and change with it's needs allows lux to be a powerful tool, and  big reason to make open-source a staple in that tool.
+This ability to grow and change with its needs allows lux to be a powerful tool, and  big reason to make open-source a staple in that tool.

 ### Resources needed
+The resources needed to finish lux are a combination of people and time.
+The time listed below is by no means a 100% accurate estimate, but only an estimation given current knowledge and best guesses on the subject.
+If priorities 0-4 are met before June 15th, then the lux will be useable as a stand alone product by this summer.
+My preference would be to complete up through level 5 by this summer, which is a stretch- but might be possible.

 | Priority Level | Description | Jake's Est | Team Mi Exp | Team Max Exp |